Elliot-Chan-120/GEM/README.md

 What makes this a GEM?
 - integrates ClinVar and GRCh38 human genome assembly data to build detailed, context-inclusive sequences
 - uses biochemical data and research-backed feature extraction at both the DNA and protein level
+- detects and extracts regulatory region disruptions in various domains on both DNA and protein levels
 - trains optimized XGBoost models to classify benign and pathogenic mutation variants
 - suggests guided edits to reduce variant pathogenicity